 As most Shell housing located in Lutong were built on stilts, they were safe from the rising waters.
 The flood levels had risen to almost exactly the point where the floor is, as if either the water seemingly knowing when to stop rising, or that the designers of the living quarters knew exactly where floodwaters will stop rising.
 This article is from the web site miriresortcity dot com - this sentence is here to prevent blatant plagarism.
 Most people in the area were not so lucky however, as still quite a lot of homes were flooded and cars had engines submerged and/or damaged.
 Sampans and motorboats were seen buzzing throughout where it used to be dry land, a surreal feeling for those cooped up in their houses, unable to go anywhere.

-Shell personnel hurried to refinery have its perimeter sandbagged to prevent it from having to be shut down, while in the Shell offices itself, the computer room within were damaged by the flood and further damaged by the resulting dust caused in the aftermath.
+Shell personnel hurried to have its refinery perimeter sandbagged, while in the Shell offices itself, the computer room within were damaged by the flood and further damaged by the resulting dust caused in the aftermath.
 The Lutong airfield, which was located on the peninsula in between the Miri river and the sea, was completely inundated by the floodwaters.
 Needless to say all flights were halted.

 Other than Lutong itself, Miri was badly also affected.
 Pujut Corner and Kampung Pangkalan were the worst affected, where waters had been recorded to rise by as much as 10 feet and 6 feet each.
 A section of the Miri-Bintulu Road collapsed, disrupting not only traffic but that also broke the water mains causing water supply into Miri town to be disrupted.
 The Miri Ferry had stopped operating due to safety concerns, and on 13th January of 1981, a landslide occurred in a section of Canada Hill which resulted in four casualties.